Is Facebook Dead for Business?

 A tiny proportion of users are ditching Facebook, but we’re talking small numbers.

-Ok, so there’s Susan from No.26 who might’ve announced her loud departure from Facebook a few months back and there’s talk of Gen Z avoiding Facebook altogether, and jumping straight into Instagram or Snapchat instead, but right now Facebook is still where it’s at.
+Ok, so there’s Susan from No.26 who might’ve announced her loud departure from Facebook a few months back and there’s talk of Gen Z avoiding Facebook altogether – jumping straight into Instagram, Snapchat and TikTok instead – but right now Facebook is still where it’s at.

 Three quarters of the way through 2018 and we’re not far off 2.5 billion active users on Facebook.
 That number continues to grow, not decline.